 Seeds were stratified by maintaining them in moist filter papers in Petri dishes at 4 °C for 7 days.
 In trials 1 and 2, seedlings were transplanted into raw frass (no incubation or composting) soil after germination; Trial 3: frass incubated in the soil before seeds were sown; Trial 4: frass samples were composted, air-dried and pulverised before being added to the soil.
 Data were analysed with a using the Chi-squared test. (*) There was no significant difference in the proportion of germinated seeds (p < 0.05).

 Figure S1.
-Leaf area (sq cm) of B. rapa plants grown in unamended soil (NoFrass; control) or soil amended with raw BSF frass (BSFF) or raw yellow mealworm frass (MWF).
+Leaf area (sq cm) of B. rapa plants grown in unamended soil (NoFrass; control) or soil amended with raw BSF frass (BSFF) or raw yellow mealworm frass (MWF) recorded in Trial 2.
 Boxplots show the median (horizontal bold line), and minimum and maximum values.
 The white square on each box represents the mean leaf area per plant.
 Data were analysed with a generalised linear mixed effect model (GLMM). n is the number of replicates.
 Boxes with different letters are significantly different (Tukey's post hoc test, p < 0.05).

 Figure S2.
 Number of leaves of B. rapa plants grown in unamended soil (NoFrass; control) or soil amended with raw BSF frass (BSFF) or raw yellow mealworm frass (MWF).
 A = trial 1 and B = trial 2.
-B is a repetition of A under similar conditions Boxplots show the median (horizontal bold line), and minimum and maximum values.
+B is a repetition of A under similar conditions.
+Boxplots show the median (horizontal bold line), and minimum and maximum values.
 The white square on each box represents the mean number of leaves per plant.
 Data were analysed by generalised linear mixed effect models (GLMM). n is the number of replicates.
 Boxes with different letters are significantly different (Tukey's post hoc test, p < 0.05).

 Figure S3.
 Time until flowering(days) of B. rapa grown in unamended soil (NoFrass; control) or soil amended with raw BSF frass (BSFF) or raw yellow mealworm frass (MWF) in two trials.
 A = trial 1 and B = trial 2.
 B is a repetition of A under similar conditions.
 Boxplots show the median (horizontal bold line), and minimum and maximum values.
 The dots represent outliers.
 The white square on each box represents the mean time until flowering per treatment.
 Data were analysed with a generalised linear model (GLM). n is the number of replicates.
 Boxes with different letters are significantly different (Fisher's Least Significant Difference post hoc test, p < 0.05).